Constance Wu

 Constance Wu Career

-In New York City, Wu got roles onstage and in independent movies.
-She made her screen debut with a supporting role in Stephanie Daley (2006).
-She later had supporting roles in Year of the Fish and The Architect.
-On television, she appeared in episodes of Law & Order: Special Victims Unit, Torchwood, and Covert Affairs, and had a recurring role as Laudine Lee on the ABC soap opera One Life to Live in 2007.
-In an interview, Wu stated that she impulsively moved to Los Angeles from New York in 2010 after a heartbreak.
-In Los Angeles, she was cast in Sound of My Voice, directed by Zal Batmanglij.
-From 2012 to 2017, Wu starred in the web series EastSiders.
-She won two Indie Series Awards, both for Best Ensemble - Drama in 2014 and 2016.
-She was also nominated for two Indie Series Awards, one for Best Supporting Actress - Drama and the other for Best Guest Actress - Drama in those same years.
+Wu performed onstage and in independent films in New York City.
+In Stephanie Daley (2006), she made her film debut as a supporting actress.
+She appeared in Year of the Fish and The Architect later in life.
+She appeared on television in episodes of Law & Order: Special Victims Unit, Torchwood, and Covert Affairs, and she had a regular role as Laudine Lee on ABC soap opera One Life to Live in 2007.
+Wu said in an interview that she migrated from New York to Los Angeles in 2010 after a heartbreak.
+She appeared in Sound of My Voice, directed by Zal Batmanglij, in Los Angeles.
+Wu appeared in the web series EastSiders from 2012 to 2017.
+Both for Best Ensemble - Drama in 2014 and 2016.
+She was also nominated for two Indie Series Awards, one for Best Supporting Actress - Drama and the other for Best Guest Actress - Drama.

-In 2017, she appeared in the Hulu anthology series, Dimension 404, and was included on the annual Time 100 list of the most influential people in the world.
-In February 2017, Wu was cast as the female lead in Jon M. Chu's adaptation of Crazy Rich Asians, based on the bestselling novel of the same name by Kevin Kwan.
-The film was released in the United States and Canada on August 15, 2018, by Warner Bros., and was the first major Hollywood studio film to feature an all-Asian cast since 1993's The Joy Luck Club.
-The film was a critical and commercial success, and emerged as the highest-grossing romantic comedy in a decade, grossing over $238 million.
-Wu received critical acclaim for her performance and was nominated for a Golden Globe Award, a Screen Actors Guild Award, A Satellite Award, two Critics' Choice Movie Awards and two NAACP Image Awards.
-She is the first Asian woman in over 40 years to be nominated for the Golden Globe Award for Best Actress in a Comedy or Musical, and the fourth-ever female Asian nominee.
-Wu is signed on to reprise her role as Rachel Chu in both sequels to Crazy Rich Asians titled China Rich Girlfriend and Rich People Problems, which were originally set for back-to-back filming in 2020, although production on them has not yet begun.
-In November 2018, Wu starred in a short animated film Crow: The Legend as Skunk.
+She appeared in the Hulu anthology series Dimension 404 in 2017 and was included on the annual Time 100 list of the world's most influential people.
+In February 2017, Wu was featured as the female lead in Jon M. Chu's adaptation of Crazy Rich Asians, which is based on Kevin Kwan's best-selling book of the same name.
+Warner Bros.' film was released in the United States and Canada on August 15, 2018, marking the first major Hollywood studio film to feature an all-Asian cast since 1993's The Joy Luck Club.
+The film was a critical and commercial hit and it debuted as the highest-grossing romantic comedy in a decade, grossing over $238 million.
+Wu received critical acclaim for her performance, was nominated for a Golden Globe Award, a Screen Actor Guild Award, a Satellite Award, two Critics' Choice Movie Awards, and two NAACP Image Awards.
+She is the first Asian woman to be nominated for the Golden Globe Award for Best Actress in a Comedy or Musical, as well as the fourth-ever female Asian nominee.
+Wu has returned to reprise her role as Rachel Chu in both sequels to Crazy Rich Asians titled China Rich Girlfriend and Rich People in 2020, though production on them has yet to begin.
+Wu appeared in Crow: The Legend as Skunk, a short animated film released in November 2018.

-In 2019, the actress starred alongside Jennifer Lopez in the crime comedy film Hustlers, which follows a group of Manhattan strippers who rob wealthy men.
-The film opened on September 13, 2019, and became a box office success, grossing over $157 million worldwide and receiving positive reviews from critics.
-Wu worked at a strip club undercover to prepare for the role.
-Also in 2019, Wu starred in the independent drama film I Was a Simple Man.
-In June 2019, it was announced that Wu would play the lead role in a film titled Goodbye Vitamin, based on the debut novel of Rachel Khong.
-The film will be distributed by Universal Pictures and Wu will serve as an executive producer on the film.
-In March 2021, Wu was cast in the Amazon Prime thriller series The Terminal List.
-More recently, she signed a first look TV deal with Entertainment One.
-She plays Mrs. Primm in the new movie Lyle, Lyle, Crocodile, which will come out in theaters October 7th, 2022.
-She will also appear in the U.S. debut of the play 2:22 A Ghost Story.
+In 2019, the actress appeared alongside Jennifer Lopez in Hustlers, a film about a group of Manhattan strippers who rob wealthy men.
+The film opened on September 13, 2019 and became a box office hit, grossing over $157 million globally and receiving praise from critics.
+Wu spent time undercover at a strip joint to prepare for the position.
+Wu appeared in the independent drama film I Was a Simple Man in 2019.
+Wu would appear in a film called Goodbye Vitamin, based on Rachel Khong's debut novel, in June 2019.
+Universal Pictures will distribute the film, and Wu will act as an executive producer on the film.
+Wu was cast in the Amazon Prime thriller series The Terminal List in March 2021.
+She signed a first glance TV contract with Entertainment One more recently.
+In the forthcoming film Lyle, Lyle, Crocodile, which will be published in theaters on October 7th, 2022, she plays Mrs. Primm.
+She will also be seen in the debut of the play 2:22 A Ghost Novel in the United States.

-Wu released her first book, the memoir Making a Scene, in October 2022.
+In October 2022, Wu published her first book, Making a Scene.

 Source